Library of Alexandria: Early expansion and organization

 Map of ancient Alexandria.
 The Mouseion was located in the royal Broucheion quarter (listed on this map as "Bruchium") in the central part of the city near the Great Harbor ("Portus Magnus" on the map).

-The Ptolemaic rulers intended the Library to be a collection of all knowledge and they worked to expand the Library's collections through an aggressive and well-funded policy of book purchasing.
+The Ptolemaic rulers intended the Library to be a collection of all knowledge, and they worked to expand its collections through an aggressive, well-funded policy of book purchasing.
 They dispatched royal agents with large amounts of money and ordered them to purchase and collect as many texts as they possibly could, about any subject and by any author.
-Older copies of texts were favored over newer ones, since it was assumed that older copies had undergone less copying and that they were therefore more likely to more closely resemble what the original author had written.
+Older copies of texts were favored over newer ones, since it was assumed that older copies had undergone less copying and that they were, therefore, more likely to resemble what the original author had written more closely.
 This program involved trips to the book fairs of Rhodes and Athens.
 According to the Greek medical writer Galen, under the decree of Ptolemy II, any books found on ships that came into port were taken to the library, where they were copied by official scribes.
-The original texts were kept in the library, and the copies delivered to the owners.
+The original texts were kept in the library and the copies delivered to the owners.
 The Library particularly focused on acquiring manuscripts of the Homeric poems, which were the foundation of Greek education and revered above all other poems.
 The Library therefore acquired many different manuscripts of these poems, tagging each copy with a label to indicate where it had come from.